tasmota/docs/docs/Smart-Meter-Interface.md

 ### Iskra MT 631 (SML)

-This meter needs a PIN to unlock the current power usage.
-You need to ask your provider.
-Total Delivered might be zero on some devices
+This meter requires a PIN to unlock the current power usage details.
+To obtain the PIN, you'll need to contact your utility provider.
+Once you have the PIN, deactivate it on the meter and enable the detailed information display to also get the "Current Consumption".
+Please note that the "Total Delivered" value may show as zero on some devices.

 ??? summary "View script"
     ```